-"I've got an idea!
-You're not married.
+"I've got a fantastic idea!
+You're not married yet.
 Why don't you move in with your grandmother?
 That way you can be there in case she should fall or something."

 "But I work during the day."

 "That's no problem.
-I can go over there a few times a week and keep an eye on her."
+I can go over there a few times a week and keep an eye on her while you're working."

 Carrie took several minutes to consider the possibilities such an arrangement presented.
 While the idea of playing babysitter to a senile old woman didn't leave her overjoyed, the financial benefits couldn't be ignored.
 With no rent or utility bills, she could really put a dent in her credit card balance.